CesiumGS/3d-tiles/specification/Metadata/README.md

 Individual elements in an array or individual components in a vector or matrix cannot be marked as required; only the property itself can be marked as required.

 Properties may optionally specify a No Data value (`noData`, or "sentinel value") to be used when property values do not exist.
-This value must match the property definition, e.g. if `type` is `SCALAR` and `componentType` is `UINT8` the `noData` value must be an unsigned integer in the range `[0, 255]` and if `type` is `VEC3` and `componentType` is `FLOAT32` the value must be an array-typed value with three floats.
-If the property is a fixed-length array the value must be an array with elements corresponding to the given `type` and `componentType`.
-The property's `normalized`, `scale` and `offset` attributes have no affect on the value.
 A `noData` value may be provided for any `type` except `BOOLEAN`.
 For `ENUM` types, a `noData` value should contain the name of the enum value as a string, rather than its integer value.
+The structure of the `noData` value is explained in the [Property Values Structure](#property-values-structure) section.

-`noData` values are especially useful when only some entities in a property table are missing property values (see [Binary Table Format](#binary-table-format)).
+A `noData` value is especially useful when only some entities in a property table are missing property values (see [Binary Table Format](#binary-table-format)).
 Otherwise if all entities are missing property values the column may be omitted from the table and a `noData` value need not be provided.
 Entities encoded in the [JSON Format](#json-format) may omit the property instead of providing a `noData` value. `noData` values and omitted properties are functionally equivalent.

 A default value (`defaultValue`) may be provided for missing property values.
-This value must match the property definition and may be provided for any `type`.
 For `ENUM` types, a `defaultValue` value should contain the name of the enum value as a string, rather than its integer value.
+For all other cases, the structure of the `defaultValue` value is explained in the [Property Values Structure](#property-values-structure) section.

 If a default value is not provided, the behavior when encountering missing property values is implementation-defined.

 > **Example:** In the example below, a "tree" class is defined with `noData` indicating a specific enum value to be interpreted as missing data.
 >